Deducteam/hol2dk/NOTES.md

 but sharing increases generation time significantly

-with split and -j32, hol.lp is generated in 42s instead of 32s (+31%)
+with split and -j32, hol.lp is generated in 40s instead of 32s (+25%)

-in singly-threaded mode, hol.lp is generated in 5m56s instead of 4m7s (+44%)
+in singly-threaded mode, hol.lp is generated in 4m59s instead of 4m7s (+21%)

-however GRASSMANN_PLUCKER_4.lp can now be generated in 128 minutes
+however GRASSMANN_PLUCKER_4.lp can now be generated in 2 hours (119m23s)

 ## 11/01/24